- Essentials of the “Buy Clean California” Act

 Essentials of the “Buy Clean California” Act

 The Buy Clean California Act (formerly Assembly Bill 262) was signed into law on October 15, 2017.
 John Jewell of thinkstep explained to AAMA Western Region Summit participants that the goal is to accelerate greenhouse gas reductions by incorporating product manufacturing emissions information into procurement decisions, in the form of a Global Warming Potential (GWP) rating.
 The maximum acceptable GWP, set at the industry average of facility-specific GWP emissions for a given material, is determined by consulting recognized databases of Environmental Product Declarations (EPDs).
-The EPDs are developed from Life Cycle Analyses (LCAs), which are in turn prepared according to the most current Product Category Rules (PCRs) utilizing current data.
+The EPDs are developed from Life Cycle Assessments (LCAs), which are in turn prepared according to the most current Product Category Rules (PCRs) utilizing current data.

 The act, which takes effect July 1, 2019, applies to four construction materials (structural steel, carbon steel rebar, flat glass and mineral wool board insulation) and covers purchases of these materials for public works projects under contracts with several state agencies.
 As of that date, EPDs for these products must have a GWP below their assigned compliance limits as defined by the California Department of General Services (DGS).

 To calculate the GWP compliance limit, DGS first calculated a baseline by weighting the EPDs according to the number of facilities (or companies) who provided data.
 However, it is acknowledged that LCA results have some uncertainty due to the use of different background data sources and software.
 Accordingly, DGS added 20 percent to the baseline to account for uncertainties in LCA development.